Home

 41

-Blue Grama is a widespread, long-lived, warm season, C4 perennial grass native to North America.
+Blue Grama (Bouteloua gracilis) is a widespread, long-lived, warm-season, perennial grass native to North America.
 It is most commonly found from Alberta east to Manitoba and south across the Rocky Mountains, Great Plains, and Midwest states to Mexico.
-In California it is found primarily in arid mountains of San Bernardino Counties.
-Blue grama accounts for most of the net primary productivity in the shortgrass prairie of the central and southern Great Plains.
-Blue grama grows on a wide array of topographic positi...
+In California, it is found primarily in arid mountains of San Bernardino County.
+Blue Grama accounts for most of the net primary productivity in the shortgrass prairie of the central and southern Great Plains.
+Blue Grama grows on a wide array of t...

 >>